 How Adaptive Sports Are Uplifting America’s Wounded Warriors

-Advocacy After a soldier was injured overseas, a one-of-a-kind athletic program offered him rediscovered strength, a powerful support network and a second chance at life.
+Advocacy After a soldier was injured overseas, a one-of-a-kind athletic program offered him rediscovered strength, a powerful support network.

 After 9/11, America’s children lined the streets of military recruiting stations to join ranks with others who swore to defend this great nation at all costs.
 Shane Parsons was one of those warriors; he joined the Army infantry directly after high school.